desec-io/desec-stack/docs/dyndns/update-api.rst

 Determine Hostname
 ******************
-To update your IP address in the DNS, our servers need to determine the hostname you want to update.
-To determine the hostname, we try the following steps until there is a match:
+To update your IP address in the DNS, our servers need to determine the hostname(s) you want to update.
+To determine them, we try the following steps until there is a match:

 - ``hostname`` query string parameter, unless it is set to ``YES`` (this